Amir Khan on the verge of Terence Crawford super-fight

 Any Crawford v Khan clash could put an end to talks with Brook permanently.
 ‘The Special One’ is up at super-welterweight and was on a tight deadline to be able to make 147 as it is.

-This latest move will be a blow to Sheffield star, who is set to fight Michael Zerafa this weekend in his home city.
+This latest move will upset Sheffield star, who is fighting Michael Zerafa this weekend in his home city.

 For Khan, facing Crawford keeps him in the mix with the top names in the division.
 It would subsequently represent a first world title shot at the weight.